 Effect of CO2 Capture

 The flow scheme of Figure 2 represents a typical process arrangement of a near-term commercial IGCC design without CO2 capture.
-CO2 capture and sequestration (CCS) significantly impacts the overall IGCC efficiency, and the effects are addressed in the discussion Designs for CO2 Capture.
+CO2 capture and sequestration (CCS) significantly impacts the overall IGCC efficiency, and the effects are addressed in the discussion Pre-Combustion CO2 Capture for Gasification Application.

-DOE’s R&D program is targeting advances in technologies that will improve upon the conventional IGCC technology discussed above.
-Cumulatively, the technology advances will produce electric power more efficiently and significantly lower the COE.
+DOE’s R&D program has helped develop multiple technologies to improve and increase efficiency of conventional IGCC technology discussed above.
+Cumulatively, the technology advances targeted both more efficient production of electric power with significant reduction in the cost of electricity (COE).
 An IGCC cycle including carbon capture that incorporates these advanced technologies is depicted in Figure 3.
-The impact of each technology on both process performance and cost are being evaluated, and by way of summary the following technological advances and their benefits are expected1:
+The impact of each technology on both process performance and cost were evaluated, and by way of summary the following technological advances and their benefits are expected1:

 Successful implementation and integration of all these advanced technologies allows for an estimated increase of 7.0 percentage points in efficiency, as shown in Figure 4.
 Coupled with increased availability and improved financing structure, a reduction of 28% in COE relative to the state-of-the-art carbon capture IGCC plant has also been estimated.